Washington Women's Rowing

 Welcome to the Washington Women's Rowing History!
 Our goal is to continue to add to this collection with more photos, videos, interviews, links and stories over the coming years... if you have any photos or media that would strengthen or augment this history, please email them to webdev (at) huskycrew.org.
 Thank you!

-One of the real advantages to publishing on the web is the flexibility to add new material, and the ability to include videos, and audio interviews.
-The downside to publishing on the web is the ease to which material can plagiarized or used without consent.
-Please respect the effort and time that our contributors have put into this body of work, and if using any material published here, please contact us first.
+From the beginning in 2003, this history project was built for the web - with the flexibility to add new material (this entire women's collection was written and added as a celebration of the 50th Anniversary of Title IX in 2022), and the ability to include audio and video - and continues as one of the only consistently updated, extensively detailed collegiate sports history collections, across all sports, in the world.
+The downside to publishing on the web is the ease to which material can be used without consent.
+Please respect the effort and time that our authors, photographers, and contributors have put into this body of work, and if using any material published here, please contact us first.

 All written and audio content on this page, unless otherwise noted, are copyrighted and written by Eric Cohen.
 For questions, comments, or history additions, please contact us at: webdev (at) huskycrew.org.
 Thank you.